 Recently, Douglas made the transition into the made-for-gallery world of film.
 In 2010 I approached him to commission a short film and story of his own for the exhibition Land, Sea and Sky: Contemporary Art of the Torres Strait Islands.
 I still vividly recall his tongue-in-cheek riposte: “You know, I’m not your typical Islander”, to which I could only respond: “That’s exactly why we want you to tell your story”.

-Douglas describes himself as an ‘alternative blackfella’, equally at home listening to Michael Jackson and KISS.
+Douglas describes himself as an “alternative blackfella”, equally at home listening to Michael Jackson and KISS.
 Although connected to his family and community, he was always a bit different.
-It was at an Australian Network for Art and Technology (ANAT) camp that he was able to have a truly reaffirming experience with other ‘alternative blackfellas’ who like Douglas, were culturally connected yet were also different in their approach, thinking and working; this experience reinforced his belief that his contemporary identity as an ‘alternative blackfella’ was reconcilable with his Torres Strait Islander heritage.
+It was at an Australian Network for Art and Technology (ANAT) camp that he was able to have a truly reaffirming experience with other “alternative blackfellas” who like Douglas were culturally connected yet also different in their approach, thinking and working.
+This experience reinforced his belief that this identity as an “alternative blackfella” was reconcilable with his Torres Strait Islander heritage.

-The year 1954 was an important year for the growing northern Queensland town of Cairns.
-It played host to the Royal Tour of the newly crowned Queen Elizabeth II – a ‘thank-you’ to the Australian people for their efforts in the war and the first, and hitherto only, visit by any reigning monarch to the city.
+The year 1954 was important to the growing northern Queensland town of Cairns, which played host to the Royal Tour of the newly crowned Queen Elizabeth II – a “thank-you” to the Australian people for their efforts in the war and the first, and hitherto only, visit by any reigning monarch to the city.
 Amidst great fanfare, a parade on 12 March through Cairns attracted an estimated crowd of 40,000 people, double the number of official residents.
-This was Cairns’s archetypal “Where were you when...” moment as almost every family living in the Cairns region at this time has a special story about the day the Queen visited.
+This was Cairns’s archetypal “Where were you when ...” moment as almost every family living in the Cairns region at this time has a story about the day the Queen visited.

-Although The Queen & I was originally commissioned to be shown at the Gallery of Modern Art, and the Cairns Indigenous Art Fair, it was equally able to adapt to the big screen to be shown in film festivals and other screenings to ensure this story can be seen as widely as possible.
+Although The Queen and I was originally commissioned to be shown at the Gallery of Modern Art, and the Cairns Indigenous Art Fair, it was equally adaptable to the big screen to be shown in film festivals and other screenings to ensure this story can be seen as widely as possible.
 As well as being in the collection of QAGOMA, the film is in the collections of the National Gallery of Australia and the Cairns Regional Gallery.

-One important caveat was made by Douglas for the commission of the work.
-He insisted that, along with the work being installed in the exhibition space for Land, Sea and Sky, it would be played in one of GOMA’s screening theatres for a group of family and friends.
-Many family members travelled from across the state and country to enjoy the first viewing of Douglas’s artwork and their story.
-He was typically nervous, hoping that he had done his family story justice, but by the end of the screening the theatre was overflowing with pride.
-Each and every person connected to the film, found that ‘Dougie’ had committed their story to the historical record with great sensitivity, integrity, humour and skill.
-It served as a fitting premiere for a film, which will ensure this remarkable family history continues to be told well into the future.
+One important caveat was made by Douglas for the commissioning of the work was his insistence that, along with the work being installed in the exhibition space for Land, Sea and Sky, it would be played in one of GOMA’s screening theatres for a group of family and friends.
+He was typically nervous, hoping that he had done his family's story justice, but by the end of the screening the theatre was overflowing with pride.
+Each and every person connected to the film, found that “Dougie” had committed their story to the historical record with great sensitivity, integrity, humour and skill.

 - ^ Performers included Curtis Walsh-Jarden, Sean Page, Ryan Jarden, Hunter Page-Lochard, Samson Page, Isileli Jarden and Josiah Page.